 Dramatizations are a kind of learning activities in which students act out dialogues or stories written or otherwise prepared for them.
 The participants in a dramatization simply act out the text of a dialogue or transform a story into a dialogue and act it out.
 The development of the conversation and its end are known in advance (like for actors on the stage).
 Such dramatizations are useless in ESP teaching because nothing in this kind of activity may be considered as typical of professional communication.
 With a role play, it is absolutely different.
-Because of the problem and the conflict of interest, nobody knows how the communication is going to develop and how it is going to end - just as it happens in professional communications are required for ESP teaching on the condition that the students never prepare such role plays in advance, i.e., they must be totally spontaneous.
+Because of the problem and the conflict of interest, nobody knows how the communication is going to develop and how it is going to end - just as it happens in professional communication (e.g., in business talks).
+This is why only problemsolving role plays and not dramatizations are required for ESP teaching on the condition that the students never prepare such role plays in advance, i.e., they must be totally spontaneous.
 If students first discuss how they are going to act out a role play, the sequence of their remarks, etc., it is not a role play but a dramatization with no problem to solve or no conflict of interest.